mwcremer/dnd-bx/combined.md

 This ring grants the power to summon a [djinni](#djinni_lesser).

 - The djinni will serve the character who summoned it for up to 24 hours.
-- The djinni only obeys the one who summoned it---another character who takes the ring has no power over the djinni.
+- The djinni only obeys the one who summoned it&mdash;another character who takes the ring has no power over the djinni.
 - The ring may be used up to once per day.

 #### <a name="ring_fire_resistance"></a> Fire Resistance